 An experienced inspector has a keen eye when it comes to finding both dangers (immediate threat to the health and safety of the occupants, like mold) and issues that are either not up to code or could become a danger in the future.
 This extends beyond their licensing: a good home inspector will not only be able to identify things that “are not up to code” but will also be able to provide you the reasoning behind it and what you have to do to get your home up to specs.

 Want to learn more about hiring a home inspector?
 Check out our two great blogs: How to Hire a Home Inspector and Top 5 Things to Look for in a Great Home Inspector for more details.
 Ready to hire an experienced home inspector?
 Contact the Homeinex Corporation.
-We have been providing prompt and in-depth inspections in Massachusetts, Connecticut, Maine, Rhode Island, and New Hampshire for over twenty-five years.
+We have been providing prompt and in-depth inspections in Massachusetts, Connecticut, Maine, and Rhode Island for over twenty-five years.
 We’ll help answer any questions you have and schedule a home inspection for you when you are ready.